 Tips

-• Use really thick bacon if you can find it – it will make the bacon flavor more prominent and bacon-y.
+• Use really thick-cut bacon if you can find it – it will make the bacon flavor more prominent and extra bacon-y.

 • Be sure to use Sweet or Vidalia Onions – as they caramelize, the natural sweetness of the onions comes through.

-• Make this bacon jam ahead of time and freeze it in a mason jar.
-Defrost in the fridge a day before serving and heat in a small saucepan right before serving.
+• Make this bacon jam ahead of time and freeze it in a straight-sided mason jar or freezer-safe container.
+Defrost in the fridge a day before serving and heat in a small saucepan or the microwave right before serving.

-Once cooled, bacon jam should be stored in the refrigerator or freezer.
-It will last about a week in the refrigerator and a few months in the freezer.
-When serving, reheat over low heat and serve warm.
+Once cooled, bacon jam should be stored in the fridge or freezer.
+It will last about a week in the fridge and a few months in the freezer.
+Freeze small portions in Souper Cubes to defrost perfect individual servings!

 Nutrition